 The chapel is relatively small but features a wall of windows overlooking the valley below.

-Marguerite Staude brought her vision of this chapel to life and welcomed all, “Although Catholic in faith…its doors will ever be open to one and all regardless of Creed”.
+Marguerite Staude brought her vision of this chapel to life and welcomed all as she declared, “Although Catholic in faith…its doors will ever be open to one and all regardless of Creed”.

-Visitors are welcome inside during open hours but enter with respect and reverence.
-You may also want to consider taking a Mini Coach Tour to view the chapel as well as other Sedona attractions.
+Visitors are welcome inside during open hours, but enter with respect and reverence.

 *Related post: While you’re in the area, be sure to make a stop at Jerome Ghost Town and the charming town of Cottonwood!

-Forget the golden arches, the McDonald’s located at 380 W. State Route 89A is the only McDonald’s in the world to have turquoise arches on their sign.
+The McDonald’s located at 380 W. State Route 89A is the only McDonald’s in the world that doesn’t have golden arches!

 For a real Western experience, your kids will love spending a day at M Diamond Ranch where they can experience horseback riding and a cowboy cookout.